jeckman/wpbook-lite/README.txt

 == Changelog ==

+* Updated Facebook PHP SDK to 3.2.3.
+* Updated publish_to_facebook to use appropriate appsecret_proof

 = 1.5.4 =
 * When granting a new access token, get the short-term one and then immediately exchange for a 2 month long-lived one.